rjmfernandes/jdbc_sink_write_contention/README.md

 ## Max Retries

-If you really can't avoid concurrent update on same rows:
+If you really can't avoid concurrent updates on same rows:
-- Maybe because like just before you have two independent sinks happening which will always eventually compete for same rows.
+- Maybe because (like just before) you have two independent sinks happening which will always eventually compete for same rows.
-- Maybe because you can't change the fact that your topic key is not part of the primary key of the table and so different tasks will try to concurrently update sometimes same rows. (**In this case reducing the number of tasks to 1 would also avoid the problem with corresponding perfomance cost.**)
+- Maybe because you can't change the fact that your topic key is not part of the primary key of the table and so different tasks will try to concurrently update sometimes the same rows. (**In this case reducing the number of tasks to 1 would also avoid the problem but with corresponding perfomance cost.**)

 You can leverage `max.retries` so that errors are retried before giving up. (**Also consider configuring a dead letter queue for those ones!**)

-By default `max.retries` is 10 and you can increase although may be sufficient for you.
+By default `max.retries` is 10 and you can increase although the default may be sufficient for you.
 You should use it in conjunction with `retry.backoff.ms` (default to 3000, 3 seconds) which you can also change as per your needs.

 ## Database overload - Table level locking

 Although not as easy to reproduce in a toy example as this one, sometimes your database can get overloaded by too many connector tasks hitting the same table.
-This can lead to the database switching from row level locking to table locking and deadlocks will explode in those circunstances and hard to manage only with retries...
+This can lead to the database switching from row level locking to table locking and deadlocks will explode in those circunstances and it will be hard to manage only with retries...

 Different databases will have different conditions under which this can happen so involve your DBA team to monitor the database and investigate the cause of deadlocks.

-But in any case as general rule for large topics (and large tables) with many topic partitions you probably don't want to assign a number of sink connector tasks as large your number of partitions and want to use a much smaller number.
-Remember: in general the level of parallelization that Kafka and Kafka Connect can achieve is way above what your database can handle.
+But in any case as a general rule for large topics (and large tables) with many topic partitions you probably don't want to assign a number of sink connector tasks as large your number of partitions and will want to use a much smaller number.
+Remember: In general the level of parallelization that Kafka and Kafka Connect can achieve is way above what your database can handle.

 ## DB triggers

 Database triggers associated with your database can also lead to even more chances of deadlocks, by some of the following reasons:
 - they may compete for common resources as autoincrementing fields
-- they may lead to more database load and make it easier for the database to switch to table level locking and lead to deadlock explosion
+- they may lead to more database load and make it easier for the database to switch to table level locking and so cause deadlock explosion

 Pay attention and review any database triggers you may have defined to see if they compete for common resources.
 And again involve your DBA team to confirm if the level of load you are imposing cause of your DB triggers are leading to deadlock explosion.

 ## General Rules

 * Confirm your topic key (all fields) are part of the primary key.
-If any field of your topic key is not part of the primary key this will mean that with multiple sink tasks will compete for same rows and so you will have deadlocks.
+If any field of your topic key is not part of the primary key this will mean that with multiple sink tasks they will compete for same rows and so you will have deadlocks.
   - If you can't change either the topic key or the database table primary key consider using for your sink connector consider using just 1 task.
   - If the performance burden of using just 1 task is too much leverage `max.retries` and dead letter topic.
 * Confirm if there are multiple independent sinks happening against the same database table.
-If there are is most likely you will also hit deadlocks.
+If there are then most likely you will hit deadlocks.
   - If you can't change that again leverage `max.retries` and dead letter topic.
 * Review your possible database triggers that may be competing for shared resources.
   - If you can't change the db trigger leading to deadlocks because of common resources competition consider using just 1 task for your sink connector and/or leverage `max.retries` and dead letter topic.
 * Confirm if the cause of the deadlocks is table level locking lead by excessive load on your database and table.
-  - Make sure you work with your DBA team to monitor the sink from the database side and check for any possible to switch to table level locking leading to deadlock explosion.
+  - Make sure you work with your DBA team to monitor the sink from the database side and check for any possible switch to table level locking happening and so leading to deadlock explosion.
-  - If that's the case work with the database team to tune the database and/or from Kafka Connect side reduce the number of tasks for reducing the load on database.
+  - If that's the case work with the database team to tune the database and/or from Kafka Connect side to reduce the number of tasks and so reducing the load on database.
 In any case don't try to use generally the number of partitions of your topic as the number of tasks for your sink connector.
   - Also review any possible db triggers that may be leading to excessive load.

 ## Cleanup